 Fluttering and dancing in the breeze.”

-Personally, I find the simile “lonely as a cloud” surprising.
+From an Englishman, the simile “lonely as a cloud” is surprising.
 If you live in the UK you’ll know that you never see just one cloud – the sky is full of them.
-And so I think that, rather than suggesting the idea of loneliness (as might be suggested by considering this line superficially and completely out of context), this popular line actually portrays the opposite – one is not lonely when in the company of nature.
+Rather than suggesting the idea of loneliness (as might be suggested when considering this line superficially and completely out of context), this popular line actually portrays the opposite – one is not lonely when in the company of nature.
 This seems to ring true later in the poem with the mention of “the bliss of solitude”; loneliness is certainly not portrayed in a negative light in this poem.
 Similarly, the sea of daffodils are anything but lonely in each other’s company, dancing together in the breeze.
 It’s a simple poem that describes man’s closeness to nature, and it’s made the Lake District even more popular during the spring.

 There are so many more wonderful lines of poetry we could have included, but we’ve run out of time for now.
 If you have a favourite line of verse, we’d love to hear it in the comments below!